-Tax treaties, based on the OECD Model Tax Convention, are in force with Canada, Chile and Brazil.
-Peru has also entered into tax treaties with Mexico, Switzerland, South Korea and Portugal – also based on the OECD model – but these will be in force as of January 1, 2015.
+Tax treaties, based on the OECD Model Tax Convention, are currently in force with Canada, Chile and Brazil.
+Peru has also entered into tax treaties with Spain, Mexico, Switzerland, South Korea and Portugal – also based on the OECD model – but these are not yet in force.
 Additionally, Peru is a member of the Andean Community, along with Bolivia, Colombia and Ecuador.
 These countries have a tax treaty in force which has been prepared under the UN model.

 Employers shall make mandatory monthly payments equal to 9% of the remuneration paid to employees.
-Employees shall be affiliated either with the National Health System (ESSALUD) or the Private Health System (EPS).
+Employees shall be affiliated either with the National Health System or the Private Health System.
 If the latter is chosen, 6.75% is distributed to the national system and 2.25% goes privately, this last amount may be used as credit by the employer against the public contribution.

 Insurance For High-Risk Work